docker/docs/accounts.md

 From the Repository submenu, you can:

-* View, search, and filter the list of your repositories
+* view, search, and filter the list of your repositories
-* Create either public or private repositories
+* create either public or private repositories
-* Select a repository and edit it
+* select a repository and edit it
-* Drill down to see details, teams that are associated with it, and settings.
+* drill down to see details, teams that are associated with it, and settings.

 There are submenus which you can see additional information: